-CSC 133 C Programming

-Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum

-Corequisites: CIS 110
+CSC 133 C Programming 2 3 0 3 Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum Accuplacer score of 80 on Reading Corequisites: CIS 110

 This course introduces computer programming using the C programming language with structured programming principles.
 Topics include input/output operations, iteration, arithmetic operations, arrays, pointers, filters, and other related topics.
 Upon completion, students should be able to design, code, test and debug at a beginning level.